trufflesuite/trufflesuite.com/public/tutorials/pet-shop.md

 1. Click the left-pointing arrow next to "Settings" to close out of the page and return to the Accounts page.

-   Each account created by Truffle Develop is given 100 ether.
+   Each account created by Ganache is given 100 ether.
 You'll notice it's slightly less on the first account because some gas was used when the contract itself was deployed and when the tests were run.

    ![MetaMask account configured](/tutorials/images/pet-shop/metamask-account1.png)